 Requires washing to remove foul smell that comes with a new purchase.

 Comes in a pack of 4.
 Hyper-evaporate breathable material wards off sweat and keeps you cool for hours.
 Instantly cools when soaked in water.
 Lightweight and foldable to fit into the carrying pouch.

 Machine washing will reduce its effects or damage product completely.

-Material is lighter weight than others.
-Stays light and soft when it dries out.
-40" long and 12" wide.
-Works well to keep you cooler on a hot day.
-Doesn't take up a lot of room for storage or to take with you on the go.
-Can make a big difference.
+The unique mesh stays light and soft when it dries out.
+Works efficiently to cool you on a hot day.
+Doesn't take up a lot of room for storage and is easy to carry around.
+Can make a big difference in your fitness routine.

-This model does not appear to stay cool for very long.
-It tends to dry out quicker than others.
+Does not seem to stay cool for very long.
+Tends to dry out quicker than others.

 It’s an age-old trick for beating the heat: soak a towel in cold water and put it around your neck before your workout, hike, or epic lawn-mowing chore.
 The only trouble is that the heat usually dries the fabric before your session is complete.
 For those who want to stay comfortable in the sun for long stretches of time, a cooling towel is the easiest solution.

 Cooling towels are made from advanced fabrics that hold onto their moisture and cool feel much longer than traditional linens.
 You simply wet them, snap them in the air to activate, and they release a small cloud of cool for you to enjoy.
 Some manufacturers claim their products register 20º to 30º cooler than body temperature thanks to the process of evaporative cooling.
 Essentially, you feel cooler because liquid is evaporating near your body, removing some of the heat from your skin.
 Since these specially made towels stay wet longer, they keep the cooling process going, reducing your number of trips back to the sink.